gardener-attic/gardenctl/README.md

   Drop the deepest target.

 ## Examples of basic usage:
-- List all seed cluster <br />
+- List all seed cluster <br/>
 `gardenctl ls seeds`
-- List all projects with shoot cluster <br />
+- List all projects with shoot cluster <br/>
 `gardenctl ls projects`
-- Target a seed cluster <br />
+- Target a seed cluster <br/>
 `gardenctl target seed-gce-dev`
-- Target a project <br />
+- Target a project <br/>
 `gardenctl target garden-vora`
-- Open prometheus ui for a targeted shoot-cluster <br />
+- Open prometheus ui for a targeted shoot-cluster <br/>
 `gardenctl show prometheus`
-- Execute an aws command on a targeted aws shoot cluster <br />
+- Execute an aws command on a targeted aws shoot cluster <br/>
-`gardenctl aws ec2 describe-instances` or <br />
+`gardenctl aws ec2 describe-instances` or <br/>
 `gardenctl aws ec2 describe-instances --no-cache` without locally caching credentials
-- Target a shoot directly and get all kube-dns pods in kube-system namespace <br />
+- Target a shoot directly and get all kube-dns pods in kube-system namespace <br/>
-`gardenctl target myshoot`<br />
+`gardenctl target myshoot`<br/>
-`gardenctl kubectl get pods -- -n kube-system | grep kube-dns`<br />
+`gardenctl kubectl get pods -- -n kube-system | grep kube-dns`<br/>
-- List all cluster with an issue <br />
+- List all cluster with an issue <br/>
 `gardenctl ls issues`
-- Drop an element from target stack <br />
+- Drop an element from target stack <br/>
 `gardenctl drop`

 ## Advanced usage based on JsonQuery

 The following examples are based on [jq](https://stedolan.github.io/jq/).
 The [Json Query Playground](https://jqplay.org/jq?q=.%5B%5D&j=%5B%5D) offers a convenient environment to test the queries.

-Below a list of examples.
+Below a list of examples:

 - List the project name, shoot name and the state for all projects with issues
 ```bash